opike/maps/ANDROID_FIX_NOTES.md

 ### On Page Load
 ```
 1. Try to fetch from GitHub (5 second timeout)
    ├─ Success?
-Save to cloud storage → Display cloud points
+Save to cache → Display points
    └─ Fail?
-Check local storage
+Check cache
-      ├─ Has points?
-Display local points
+      ├─ Has cached points?
+Display cached points (offline mode)
       └─ Empty?
-Show "No points found"
+Show "No points found - click Pull"
 ```

 ### When Adding/Editing Points
-- If cloud storage has points → Save changes to cloud storage
+- All changes are saved to the cache
-- If only local storage has points → Save changes to local storage
 - Auto-save to GitHub if token is configured
+- Without token, changes stay in cache only (read-only mode)

 ### Manual Pull Button
 ```